Find Affordable College Courses

 McAllen, TX

-South Texas College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #6 on the list.
-Located in the city of McAllen, South Texas College is a public college with a very large student population.
+With a ranking of #6, South Texas College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
+Located in the city of McAllen, South Texas College is a public college with a fairly large student population.

 Of the 60 students majoring in medical assisting at South Texas College, 20% are male and 80% are female.